Changing the name of GGC’s camp in Morin-Heights

 We remain committed to reconciliation and continuing to listen to Indigenous girls, women, and Two-Spirit people.
 Changing this camp name is one concrete action we are taking, as we are working to ensure that Girl Guides spaces are welcoming to all girls, women, and Two-Spirit people.
 We have a responsibility of reconciliation, as a part of GGC, while honouring Indigenous nations, communities and the unceded territories (lands and waters) that we share.

-Girl Guide members in Quebec are invited to select the new name from three shortlisted names:
+Girl Guide members in Quebec were invited to select the new name from three shortlisted names:

 • Camp Blueberry Island - île aux bleuets